 It is important to understand that while en bloc removal may be the most desirable option in certain circumstances, this procedure is not always possible, as thin scar tissue capsules that have adhered to the ribs may be more difficult to remove all in one piece.
-In extremely complex cases, Dr. Pinsky relies upon his renowned surgical skill and experience to remove as much of the intact capsule as possible and will then continue to dissect any challenging scar tissue that remains.
+In extremely complex cases, our doctors rely upon their renowned surgical skill and experience to remove as much of the intact capsule as possible and will then continue to dissect any challenging scar tissue that remains.

 There are important differences to understand between en bloc capsulectomy, total capsulectomy, and partial capsulectomy.
 As mentioned previously, en bloc capsulectomy is the removal of the entire scar tissue capsule (in one piece) with the breast implant still inside.
 While en bloc removal is a type of total capsulectomy, total capsulectomy just means the complete removal of the scar tissue capsule—whether it is taken out in a single piece or multiple pieces—and the breast implant can be extracted from the capsule before the capsule itself is removed.
 Finally, a partial capsulectomy (which is sometimes simply referred to as a capsulectomy) is a procedure that is used to treat a condition called implant malposition when the implant is too high or hasn’t dropped.
 During a partial capsulectomy only a portion of the scar tissue is removed to allow the breast implant to drop lower and restore a more natural look and feel to the affected breast.